Nilton-Matias/CopyFlow/README.md

 ### Description

-Copyflow is an application that receives user input in Portuguese and generates personalized marketing texts, ready to be sent directly to Facebook, Instagram, or WhatsApp pages.
+Copyflow is an application that receives user input and generates personalized marketing texts, ready to be sent directly to Facebook, Instagram, or WhatsApp pages.
 It integrates with the OpenRouter API (for chat/text generation) and the Meta API (for publishing on social networks).

 ### Main Features